A topic from the subject of Safety Protocols in Chemistry.

 Step-by-Step Procedure:

-2. Place the sample in the fireproof container: Take a small amount of the chemical substance and place it in the fireproof container.
+3. Place the sample in the fireproof container: Using tongs or forceps, place the measured sample into the fireproof container.

 Key Procedures: